doronhorwitz/Defertial/README.md

 * **isInDefertialQueue:**
     * type: boolean
     * description: this will always be `true` and is just a means to allow a delayed function to check if it is being run within a Defertial queue, affectively allowing for duck-typing `this`.
+See below for the use of the `$.Defertial.isInDefertialQueue()` function.

 A Defertial instance's `.run()` method takes 2 arguments: